GabrielKuka/ReadExcelFileAndroid/README.md

 # ReadExcelFileAndroid

-## This is a demo app to that shows how to read an excel file in Android
+## This is a demo app thta reads an excel file in Android.